ashjam2005/cse15l-lab-reports/ThirdLabReport.md

 ## First type
-### grep "some string" <name of .txt file>
+### -i

-This type of grep gives an output which shows all lines that have "some string" word in the line.
+This type of grep gives an output which shows all lines that have "some string" word in the line (case insensitive).
 Below are two examples.

   ```
 # First code block example
-grep "WhatToDo" find-results.txt
+grep -i "WhatToDo" find-results.txt
 ```
 This is the output you receive when trying to find the number of lines which have "WhatToDo" in the find-results.txt file.